 Any person convicted of third-degree assault faces a maximum prison term of five years.
 Additionally, they could be fined up to $10,000 upon conviction.
 As a felony, a conviction for this charge also carries steep collateral consequences like the loss of constitutional rights and difficulty finding employment.

 A charge of second-degree assault is a serious offense.
 This offense is reserved for cases when a person uses a potentially deadly weapon during the course of the assault.
-A deadly weapon is defined not by its type, but how the defendant is accused to have used it.
+A deadly weapon is defined not by its type, but by how the defendant is accused to have used it.

 The penalties for a conviction for second-degree assault vary depending on the facts of the case.
 Typically, this felony offense will result in up to seven years in prison and a maximum fine of no more than $14,000.
 However, the maximum penalties increase in cases where an assault leads to substantial bodily harm.
 In this situation, a conviction will lead to up to 10 years in state prison and a maximum fine of $20,000.